ivanproskuryakov/ivanproskuryakov.github.io/hire-me/index.md

 ads: false
 ---

-This is a work in progress.
+This is a work in progress....

-Just a little something I'm using to jump start a site refresh.
-I like to think of it as a starter for building your own Jekyll site.
-I purposely keep the styling minimal and bare to make it easier to add your own flare and markup.